ewoudb33/ewoudb33.github.io/_posts/2020-09-12-churn-prediction.md

 <img src="{{ site.url {{ site.baseurl }}/images/importances_lr.png" alt = "">

-According to the feature importances customers who are in a month to month contract, have a fiber optic internet service, pay by electronic check, or have no tech support are more likely to churn.
+According to the feature importances, customers who are in a month to month contract, have a fiber optic internet service, pay by electronic check, or have no tech support are more likely to churn.

 And customers who have a two-year contract, a DSL internet service, no multiple lines, and no paperless billing are less likely to churn.